Viral Vectors 101: What is a Virus (and a Viral Vector)?

 Figure 2: Baltimore replication classes.
 Image credit: Louten, 2016

 RNA genomes can be transcribed into mRNA, directly translated into proteins, or, in the case of retroviruses, reverse transcribe their gRNA into DNA, which is then transcribed into mRNA before being translated into proteins.
-They replicate their genomes using a variety of RNA or DNA intermediaries, depending on the class of virus.
+RNA viruses replicate their genomes using a variety of RNA or DNA intermediaries, depending on the class of virus.

 From one, come many

-After a virion infects a cell, the single particle creates many copies of itself, sometimes up to millions of new copies, which then are released from the cell like baby spiders from an egg sac.
+After a virion infects a cell, the single particle creates many copies of itself, sometimes up to millions of new copies, which are released from the cell like baby spiders from an egg sac.
 (Okay, some enveloped viruses bud out, instead of lysing, but they do generally still kill the infected cell.)
 This is in contrast to bacteria and eukaryotes, which use a binary replication process whereby one cell copies itself and “splits” into two cells.

 Viral vectors

 Viruses are quite appealing as molecular biology tools… if one isn’t too bothered by the risk of infection, that is.
-Thankfully, through the use of engineering controls – changes made to the virus that eliminate or reduce the risk of infection – researchers were able to create far safer viral vectors that can be used in BSL1 or BSL2 labs.
+Thankfully, through the use of engineering controls — changes made to the virus that eliminate or reduce the risk of infection — researchers were able to create far safer viral vectors that can be used in BSL-1 or BSL-2 labs.

 Viral vectors are viruses that have been genetically modified to either limit or completely eliminate their replicative ability.
-The remaining particle, which retains the protein coat (and envelope), has a “gutted” genome with proteins central to the replication process removed.
-This means it can deliver a genetic payload to a cell but cannot create new particles.
+The remaining particle, which retains the protein coat (and envelope), has a “gutted” genome with genes central to the replication process removed.
+This means the vector can deliver a genetic payload to a cell but cannot create new particles.
 As a bonus, this increases the carrying capacity of the viral vector, increasing both safety and usefulness of the tool.
 In fact, most gutted genomes have as much genome removed as possible, just to increase the viral vector’s carrying capacity.

 In order to allow the viral vectors to reproduce when experimentally necessary, genes for the required proteins are packaged in separate plasmids and expressed via cells cultured with the vectors.
 This allows the viral vectors to reproduce only in experimentally controlled conditions, making them far safer to work with than virions.